jessicagrayson/c0723-code-solutions/dom-creation/dom-create-quiz-notes.md

 - What is the `textContent` property of an element object for?: It is used to get or set the text content of an element.

-- Name two ways to set the `class` attribute of a DOM element.: setAttribute method or classList property
+- Name two ways to set the `class` attribute of a DOM element.: setAttribute method or className property

 - What are two advantages of defining a function to do create something (like the work of creating a DOM tree)?: Reusibility and modularity.